mcclure/emily/doc/manual.md

 **Usage:** `\version` *[version number]*

 This is a reader instruction (right now, the only one) which reports the interface version of Emily that the program was written against.
-In this version of Emily, if anything at all is written here other than the literal string `\version 0.1`, this is a failure and the program will terminate without running.
+In this version of Emily, if anything at all is written here other than the literal string `\version 0.1` or `\version 0.2`, this is a failure and the program will terminate without running.

 In the long term, for **all future versions of Emily**, the plan is that when the Emily interpreter sees `\version *[number]*`, it will: